Welcome to Lake Wylie

 - Rey Azteca – Lake Wylie even has Mexican food.
 You can grab a fajita, taco, burrito, or enchilada at Rey Azteca, as well as steak, beer, and wine.
 The family-friendly restaurant even offers a light menu for healthy eaters.

-- Interstates – Lake Wylie may be a laid-back, serene place, but it actually just minutes from Interstates 485 and 77.
+- Interstates – Lake Wylie may be a laid-back, serene place, but it is actually just minutes from Interstates 485 and 77.

 Entertainment, Nightlife & Things To Do